 There would be no cumulative impacts associated with geologic hazards, soil hazards, or seismic hazards, given their localized nature.
 Each of the six Build Alternatives' contribution to mineral resource impacts from conversion of MRZ zones to a transportation use would be minimal and not result in a significant contribution to a cumulative impact.
 Additionally, construction of the Build Alternatives, in combination with past, present, and reasonably foreseeable future development in the RSA, would not result in significant cumulative impacts on aggregate reserves.
-However, construction of the Build Alternatives, in combination with past, present, and reasonably foreseeable future development in the RSA would result in significant cumulative impacts on aggregate reasonably foreseeable future development in the RSA would result in significant cumulative impacts on paleontological resources.
+However, construction of the Build Alternatives, in combination with past, present, and reasonably foreseeable future development in the RSA would result in significant cumulative impacts on paleontological resources.
 The Build Alternatives would considerably contribute to these cumulative impacts.
 There are no feasible mitigation measures to reduce the Build